 The result of S’Machine_Rounding (X) is unspecified if X lies exactly halfway between two integers.

-Results of certain operations within a language-defined generic packages are unspecified if the actual subprogram associated with a particular formal subprogram does not meet stated expectations (such as “=” providing a true equality relationship)
+Results of certain operations within language-defined generic packages are unspecified if the actual subprogram associated with a particular formal subprogram does not meet stated expectations (such as “=” providing a true equality relationship)

-Functions declared in the predefined units Ada.Numerics.Generic_Complex_Types and Ada.Numerics.Generic_Complex_Elementary_Functions exhibit unspecified behaviour relating to overflow (and raising of exceptions) for certain arguments.
+Functions declared in the predefined units Ada.Numerics.Generic_Complex_Types and Ada.Numerics.Generic_Complex_Elementary_Functions exhibit unspecified behaviour relating to overflow (and thus raising of exceptions) for certain arguments.

 6.55.2 Guidance to language users